Ikon (Australian band): History

-After this extremely successful period of live international performances, IKON was once again back to original members McCarter and Molinaro, with Clifford Ennis joining the band for the first time.
-The band released the highly acclaimed Psychic Vampire EP (2004), which became the biggest-selling IKON single to date and marked a transition to a powerful, aggressive rock sound and is a testament to the growth in McCarter’s evolving songwriting, honed during years of touring the world.
+After this extremely successful period of live international performances, Ikon was once again back to original members McCarter and Molinaro, with Clifford Ennis joining the band for the first time.
+The band released the highly acclaimed Psychic Vampire EP (2004), which became the biggest-selling Ikon single to date and marked a transition to a powerful, aggressive rock sound and is a testament to the growth in McCarter’s evolving songwriting, honed during years of touring the world.

-The EP proved to be the perfect training run for the composition of one of IKON’s most striking albums, Destroying the World to Save It (2005), which produced chart successes on both the Native 25 (number 21 Best Album of 2005, debut at number 8, May 2005) and DAC (Rome number 10 on the singles chart).
-The album cemented IKON’s reputation as not only pioneers in the genre but as a potent and current force in a scene in which EBM/Industrial had become predominant.
+The EP prepared Ikon for the 2005 LP Destroying the World to Save It, which produced chart successes on both the Native 25 (number 21 Best Album of 2005, debut at number 8, May 2005) and DAC (Rome number 10 on the singles chart).

-Love, Hate and Sorrow, IKON’s sixth studio album was released in 2009 and spawned four singles, a DVD single and two video clips.
+Love, Hate and Sorrow, Ikon’s sixth studio album was released in 2009 and spawned four singles, a DVD single and two video clips.
 Black Magazin (issue 49) named the first single A Line on a Dark Day the second-best track of 2008 and the song was also named a semi-finalist in the International Songwriting Competition.

-In 2010, IKON welcomed back Ennis and Burns.
-To celebrate the band’s 20th anniversary, this line-up is touring Europe in 2011, with another scheduled appearance at Wave Gotik Treffen.
-The band has reissued the sought-after original albums In the Shadow of the Angel and Flowers for the Gathering in 4-disc sets (3 CD + DVD), with a LP of the debut album available on coloured vinyl.
-Echozone also released 2-CD sets of each album.

-The future for IKON promises a new recording with its current energetic and creative 4-piece line-up jamming and developing demos.
-The band will also continue its suite of album re-issues with This Quiet Earth and On the Edge of Forever to be remastered in 2012.
-Fans can look forward, then, to a perfect blend of old and new, the classics of IKON’s past and the possibilities of its future.
+In 2010, Ikon welcomed back Ennis and Burns.
+Albums followed in 2014 (Everyone Everything Everywhere Ends) and 2024 (Realm of the Black Sun).